 Fairview Frequent Transit Corridor Be a vibrant, lively, and people-oriented place, serviced by frequent multi-modal travel opportunities.
 Be a unique community destination with a focus on a continuous retail frontage and main-street pedestrian experience.
 Accommodate a significant concentration of residential, retail, employment and service commercial uses, with a main-street pedestrian experience along the frequent transit corridor of Fairview Street, and setback treatments that allow for patio spaces, public open space, and enhanced tree canopies.
 Mid-Rise Residential Support the general housing and height transition objectives of this Plan offering gradual transitions from the adjacent existing low rise neighbourhoods.
 Low to Mid-Rise Residential Encompass an area that includes existing low-rise residential neighbourhoods within the Major Transit Station Area.
-Recognize that the existing low-rise buildings in the precinct are not anticipated to redevelop in the long term.
+Recognize that the existing low-rise buildings in the precinct is are not anticipated to redevelop in the long term.

+- b) With the exception of the lands at 720, 735, 740 Oval Court and 5135, 5155

-- b) The precincts identified south of the rail corridor on Schedule H: Land Use Appleby GO Major Transit Station Area may permit the following authorized uses of land in accordance with the policies of this Plan and shall be regulated in accordance with the Community Planning Permit By-law:
+Fairview, the The precincts identified south of the rail corridor on Schedule H:

+Land Use Appleby GO Major Transit Station Area may permit the following authorized uses of land in accordance with the policies of this Plan and shall be regulated in accordance with the Community Planning Permit By-law:

-- residential uses excluding single detached dwellings, and semidetached dwellings;
+- i. residential uses excluding single detached dwellings, and semidetached dwellings;

 - ii. major office and office uses;

 - iii. retail and service commercial uses;

 - iv. hotel uses;

 - v. recreation uses; and

 - vi. entertainment uses.

-- c) The precincts identified north of the rail corridor on Schedule H: Land Use Appleby GO Major Transit Station Area may permit the following authorized uses of land and shall be regulated in accordance with the Community Planning Permit By-law:
+- c) The precincts identified north of the rail corridor on Schedule H: Land Use -Appleby GO Major Transit Station Area may permit the following authorized uses of land and shall be regulated in accordance with the Community Planning Permit By-law:

 - i.
-Industrial uses:
+Industrial uses;